Infinitive meaning:

 Infinitive Phrase Definition:

 We can only know what an infinitive phrase is by first recognizing the meaning of the term infinitive.
-An infinitive is formed from a verb but purpose as a noun, adverb, or adjective.
-It is a combination of two words, “to” and “a verb”.
-The two words function as a noun, adverbs, or adjectives.
-Let’s have look at the infinitive examples as a noun, adverbs, and adjectives.
+An infinitive is formed from a verb but has a purpose as a noun, adverb, or adjective.
+It combines two words, “to” and “a verb.”.
+The two words function as nouns, adverbs, or adjectives.
+Let’s look at the infinitive examples as nouns, adverbs, and adjectives.

-- The boy to return the notebook is Josphat. (adjective)
+• The boy to returns the notebook is Josphat. (adjective)

 Here are examples of infinitive phrases: